Matt Drudge: Fox News television show

 From June 1998 to November 1999, Drudge hosted a Saturday night television show called Drudge on the Fox News Channel.
 The show ended by mutual agreement.
-Drudge had refused to go on air, charging Fox News with censorship when the network prevented him from showing photos of surgery on Samuel Armas.
+Drudge had refused to go on air, charging Fox News with censorship, when the network prevented him from showing photos of surgery on Samuel Armas.
 Drudge, who opposes abortion, wanted to use a picture of a tiny hand reaching out from the womb to dramatize his argument against late-term abortion, but Fox's John Moody decided that that would be misleading because the photo was not of an abortion but an emergency operation on the fetus for spina bifida.
 Fox News alleged breach of contract but, after Drudge issued an apology, Fox issued a statement calling the parting "amicable".

 Radio talk show

-Drudge hosted a Sunday night talk radio show – "the only time anyone will let me on the air", he claimed.
+Drudge hosted a Sunday night talk radio show – "the only time anyone will let me on the air", he quipped.
 The show, which was also named the Drudge Report, was syndicated by Premiere Radio Networks.
 He guest hosted for the conservative radio talk show host Rush Limbaugh.
 Drudge gained notice in the early 2000s by becoming a frequent reference for news material on Limbaugh's, Sean Hannity's, and Mark Levin's radio shows.
 He was often acknowledged by Michael Savage as a source of topics for The Savage Nation.
 Lynn Samuels, for a time, served as Drudge's call screener.

 Drudge left his position as radio host with Premiere effective September 30, 2007.
 He was replaced by Cincinnati radio station WLW's Bill Cunningham on the network and in most markets, though in a few larger markets, John Batchelor replaced him instead.

 Books

 The Drudge Revolution: The Inside Story of How Talk Radio, Fox News, and a Gift Shop Clerk with an Internet Connection Took Down the Mainstream Media was published on July 28, 2020.
-In the book, author and investigative journalist Matthew Lysiak interviews more than 200 former friends and associates, including former Drudge Report editor Joseph Curl, to reveal the first inside look at Drudge and his website.
+The book's author, Matthew Lysiak, interviewed over 200 former friends and associates, including former Drudge Report editor Joseph Curl.

 Drudge wrote a book with Julia Phillips in 2000 titled Drudge Manifesto, which reached the New York Times Best Seller list.
 The book features a transcript of a Q&A session conducted at the National Press Club on June 2, 1998, which lays out Drudge's raison d'être.
 It also contains copies of emails sent to Drudge by his readers, transcripts of Drudge talking to his cat, and extensive descriptions of parties Drudge has attended and how the celebrities there reacted to him.
 A review in The Washington Post said: "Indeed, while Drudge Manifesto runs 247 pages ...
 Which leaves, in the end, 112 pages of new material, including nine pages of poetry."
 A review from the Columbia Journalism Review stated: "By any standard, Drudge's book is padded", and: "It is a weird, stream-of-conscious mixture of telling readers how he got his stories and mocking his critics."